 How is socialism defined?

 Socialism is, broadly speaking, a political and economic system in which property and the means of production are owned in common, typically controlled by the state or government.
-Besides socialism is also the political movement – or ideology – that strives to realize this system.
+Besides, socialism is also the political movement – or ideology – that strives to realize this system.

 The extent of socialist countries globally

-After the fall of the Berlin-wall in 1989 and the collapse of the Soviet Union in 1992 there have not been countries who call themselves socialists in Europe.
-So left is now only Cuba and the Asian countries China, North Korea, Laos and Vietnam.
-And even these countries are not perfectly socialistic.
-Privately owned companies and entrepreneurs constitute an important part of the economy and increasingly so in these countries.
-At the opposite extreme there exists also no perfect capitalistic free market countries with no government involvement or taxes.
-So it is more a question about the degree of capitalism or market economy on one side and degree of socialistic or government controlled countries on the other.
+Privately owned companies and entrepreneurs constitute an important part of the economy and are increasingly so in these countries.
+At the opposite extreme, there are also no perfect capitalistic free market countries with no government involvement or taxes.
+So it is more a question about the degree of capitalism or market economy on one side and the degree of socialist or government-controlled countries on the other.

 USA is more capitalistic with less role for government and public sector than in Denmark